Yamino-Kogetsu/Setup_GitHub/README.md

 * Then go to [4.
 Add a GPG key to your GitHub account.](#4-add-a-gpg-key-to-your-github-account)

 ### 4. Add a GPG key to your GitHub account.

+* In the upper-right corner of any page on GitHub, click your profile picture, then click `Settings`.
+* In the `Access` section of the sidebar, click `SSH and GPG keys`.
+* Next to the `GPG keys` header, click `New GPG key`.
+* In the `Title` field, type a name for your GPG key (Should be your name's device).
+* In the `Key` field, paste the GPG key you copied when you [generated your GPG key](#3-generate-a-new-gpg-key).
+* Click `Add GPG key`.
+* If prompted, authenticate to your GitHub account to confirm the action.
+*